Vatican II - Urgent & Essential

 - Butler was the most distinguished English-speaking contributor at Vatican II and because of his insight remains important for the Church at large and particularly for English-speakers.

-- The Council is an ongoing process as stressed by Popes John and Paul and as “a sure compass” by Pope John Paul II.
+- The Council is an ongoing process as stressed by Popes St John and St Paul and as 'a sure compass' by Pope St John Paul II.

 - Backward-looking influences at high level in the Church are frustrating reform.
 Many issues are examined in Problems and Challenges.